materiaraiding/materiaraiding-old/ucob.md

 - TANKBUSTER DIVE → STACK
 - SPREAD → TANKBUSTER DIVE

-*Don't tell yoshi-p but there are some good tools to help quickly translate quotes to more understandable mechanics...*
+*Don't tell Yoshi-P but there are some good tools to help quickly translate quotes to more understandable mechanics...*

 </details>